La La La (Massiel song): Eurovision

 In late 1967, Televisión Española (TVE) contacted several record labels requesting original songs to participate in the 13th edition of the Eurovision Song Contest to be held in London.
 Zafiro-Novola sent them a tape with three songs: "Nos falta fe" by Juan y Junior, "Tirititero" by Joan Manuel Serrat, and "La, la, la" by Dúo Dinámico.
 TVE "La, la, la" but preferred Serrat as performer.
 In January 1968, Serrat agreed to be singing "La, la, la" written by Manuel de la Calva and Ramón Arcusa.
-In addition to the Spanish language version arranged by Bert Kaempfert and produced by Juan Carlos Calderón, he recorded the song in Catalan –with lyrics by Serrat himself–, English –with lyrics by Michael Julien–, Portuguese, and Italian promoting it throughout Europe.
+In addition to the Spanish language version arranged by Bert Kaempfert and produced by Juan Carlos Calderón, he recorded the song in Catalan (with lyrics by Serrat himself), English (with lyrics by Michael Julien), Portuguese, and Italian promoting it throughout Europe.

-Serrat was under pressure from a number of Catalanists who labeled him a traitor if he did not sing the entire song in Catalan –language repressed under the Francoist dictatorship until recently–.
+Serrat was under pressure from a number of Catalanists who labeled him a traitor if he did not sing the entire song in Catalan (a language repressed under the Francoist dictatorship until shortly before).
 On 25 March 1968, he demanded TVE in an open letter to sing the song in Catalan at the contest as he considering himself above all a Catalan singer, and that, in the event that this was not possible, required TVE to accept his irrevocable resignation.
 (Note: Singing the song in Catalan in the contest was unfeasible since Zafiro, which made all the financial contribution, would lose its investment because it had sold the rights of the Catalan version to another company.
 To please both parties, Serrat's agent had the idea of Serrat singing the song in Spanish but with a verse in Catalan.
 To pressure TVE to accept the introduction of the verse in Catalan, they issued this ultimatum.
 But TVE canceled Serrat's participation without even negotiating.

 Furthermore, the contest rules specified that the songs had to be performed in an official language of the country they represented, and the right for regional languages to become co-official was not achieved in Spain until the promulgation of the Constitution of 1978.)
 TVE released an answering press note denying any discrimination against Catalan in the network, considering Serrat's decision incorrect and unacceptable since he sought to give a political meaning to his participation, and removed him as their representative.